xtendui/xtendui/src/gatsby/markdown/themes/by-component/list-group/index.md

 category: "By Component"
 parent: "List Group"
 title: "List Group"
-description: "Css component to group up buttons and form inputs."
+description: "List subcomponent to group up buttons, inputs and other content."
 ---